W W W W World Wide Web Witness Inc. Home Page Volume What is New

 In other words, the answer to the origin of species can be uncovered for the first time right now.

-Of course, logically and theologically as my 20,000,000 word work, The Shadow of a Might Rock showed from 1992 on, and since 1996 on the Web, it was long demonstrable, and what I call the apologetic orchestra had long acted in this field with various presentations from a number of fascinatingly different contributors.
+Of course, logically and theologically as my approaching a million word work, The Shadow of a Mighty Rock showed from 1992 on, and since 1996 on the Web, it was long demonstrable; and what I call the apologetic orchestra had long acted in this field with various presentations from a number of fascinatingly different contributors.
 However, in the specialised field of genetics, Jeanson now presents a removal van for other options concerning creation in his own field, in a somewhat decisive manner of his own.
 He rules out with special emphasis on measurement and decisive testing, the competing and wretchedly famous error of Darwin and any such long age method.

 Creation, then, an easy way out ?
 It is, on the contrary, a necessary way in, and it is the failure to react to vast negative testings of the evolutionism fad that is not the least of its follies, unscientific in very essence in contrast to the model presented by Jeanson in a crucial respect.

-It is certainly an astonishing thing for anything remotely related to scientific method to be accounting for MORE major types when the FINDING IS FAR LESS!
+It is certainly an astonishing thing for anything remotely related to scientific method to be accounting for MORE major types aarriving, when the FINDING IS FAR LESS LEFT!
 Time in this appears as a grave-yard, not a maternity ward.
 One cannot help sympathising with Gould who managed to get nearer to the point in this field than many.

 Dr Don Batten has presented a 2017 revised version of the 2009 work, "101 evidences for a young age of the earth and the universe."
 New data such as from Drs Sanford and Jeanson find these in direction very much in concert.